Guest post by Christina Majoinen.

 The interview panel dynamic obviously works for the practice of professional philosophy.
 But in my experience it doesn’t work for a lot of students.
 An educator in philosophy has an obligation to teach students to think critically, and moreover to be open and responsive to the views of others.
 If my experience is representative, then it would seem that replicating the culture of professional philosophy in the classroom is not sufficient.
 In order to learn to think critically students need instruction in evaluating arguments, but they also require practise in listening to, entertaining, and building on other people’s ideas.

 Critical thinking without collaboration isn’t enough to make the world a better place.
 But collaborative critical thinking just might be.

 Christina Majoinen’s two great loves are literature and critical thinking.
 She is an educator in philosophy, and trains university tutors in running effective philosophy tutorials.
 She has an MA in Philosophy and is currently embarking upon a PhD in Education.
 Her most-loved book is the cult classic, The Princess Bride.
-Read more on her website.
+Visit her website: Project TGL: build The Good Life.